Divorce Economics CDLP

 Refinancing Options for Divorcing Homeowners

-It is important to seek the guidance of a financial advisor or divorce attorney to help navigate the process and understand all the potential financial implications of refinancing during a divorce.
+Obtaining an Equity Buy-Out Preapproval with a CDLP® can alleviate concerns from both sides of the divorce.
+It’s crucial to seek guidance from a financial advisor or divorce attorney to navigate the process and understand the potential financial implications.

 Navigating the Complexities of Joint Mortgages after Divorce